hirschlisa/sciencecommunication/Course_sciencecomm.md

 !?[⏯](video/course2-clip4.mp4 "Excerpt from the Infra4NextGen webinar on [*Bridging the gap*](https://www.youtube.com/watch?v=zZxtWySc2vI), speaker: Yuliya Kazakova, Netherlands Interdisciplinary Demographic Institute" )

-Read more on who to tackle these obstacles now and press [next](#8) to learn who to address, how, why and where!
+Read more on how to tackle these obstacles now and press [next](#8) to learn who to address, how, why and where!

 ## 2.1.
 Who?
 Your audience

 Who you are addressing by communicating your research results matters!
 Imagine an investigative journalist who knows a lot about climate change and is really gifted in writing nail-biting in-depth articles and needs data on perceptions of climate change in the region they are covering as background material for their story.
 Now, they find a research article of yours – the title hints towards containing exactly what they need because your research was on how tax redistribution towards measures fighting climate change impacts public perception of climate threats, but when they want to read more than the abstract, they realise it is paywalled.
 Luckily, their employer has enough funds to pay for access to that one article, which they happily read.
 Upon getting to the results section, they stumble over tables and plots they do not understand.
 Frustrated, they give up and use another news article to back up theirs, but no primary research results.

 Different groups of different people have different skills.
 For the journalist in our scenario, understanding and interpreting regression tables and marginal effects plots is not possible because they do not have the skills.
 While basic data literacy is always good to have, even academics of different fields sometimes struggle to understand the way results are presented in other fields.
-In order to effectively communicate your findings in science communication, you need to take the skill level of your audience into account.
+In another scenario, you might also be interested in communicating your findings to pupils – in order to foster trust in science and provide information to the next generation.
+These will have very different skill sets – and need a very different style of communication – than the journalists before.
+Policy makers could be another target group of yours that have yet another skill set they can rely on when reading, listening to or watching you!
+This means that in order to effectively communicate your findings in science communication, you need to take the skill level of your audience into account.

-Another characteristic of your audience that matters is language: Different addresses speak and understand different languages.
+Another characteristic of your audience that matters is language: Different addressees speak and understand different languages.
 Here, it is important to think about the language you are communicating in in contrast to the language your audience speaks primarily, but also about the technicality of the language used.
-If you are a researcher in a non-English speaking country, and you want to communicate your findings on interesting findings that have implications for society and people’s everyday lives - this could be anything from childrens’ learning trajectories in kindergarten, the benefits children get from playing outside, how to combat climate change or how to safeguard democracy against anti-democratic tendencies - to the broader public, you should probably not do that in English, as you would usually do for your publications.
+If you are a researcher in a non-English speaking country, and you want to communicate your findings on interesting results that have implications for society and people’s everyday lives - this could be anything from childrens’ learning trajectories in kindergarten, the benefits children get from playing outside, how to combat climate change or how to safeguard democracy against anti-democratic tendencies - to the broader public, you should probably not do that in English, as you would usually do for your publications.
 You will reach more people by communicating in the local language.
 In the same vein, avoid technical terminology as a way to allow a broader audience to access, read, understand and access your findings!

 Knowing who to address prevents speaking a language your audience does not understand, so you prevent this situation:

 ![image_sweating](image/Image_sweating_bysketchify.png "by Sketchify" )